Understanding The Different Types Of Love: From Familial To Romantic Love

 iStock/SDI Productions

-Eros (passionate love)
+Eros (romantic love)

 Named for the Greek god of love, eros is a passionate, sexual, romantic form of love.
 It's often characterized by physical touch and powerful attraction and is mentioned in so many songs about love.
 The Greeks felt that the passion and desire that came about due to eros was dangerous, yet it's often a form of love that people seek.